AU REVOIR… (NEW SITE LIVE NOW!)

 I’ve moved to: www.brookercalder.com

-While the below blog and RE:PRINT ARCHIVE will stay up over the next year,
+While the below blog and RE:PRINT ARCHIVE will stay up,

-all updates will occur from there, and all content is being migrated.
+all updates will occur from there, and content will eventually be migrated.

 A GINORMOUS THANKS again to each of you, and much gratitude